There are many reasons why golf is considered the world’s most inclusive sport.

 We also work with those requiring a range of gripping solutions and/or other adaptive devices.
 Very seldom can we not find a solution to see an individual back in the game.
 Our founder is a quadriplegic himself.

 Golf is a game that can be played in a number of ways whether exclusively at the driving range, minigolf, long drive competitions or the traditional longer forms – 9 or 18 holes.
 A variety of formats ensure that it can be played at many levels – socially or competitively.

 Golf is a sport that can be played throughout a person’s life.
 Even on the professional tour, there are players who are winning tournaments into their 60’s.
 This makes it an ideal intergenerational sport for families, especially when combined with the golf handicap system which allows players of differing abilities to play together.

 Many studies have shown that golfers have increased life expectancy and better than average overall health.

 Recently, Empower Golf even received a booking from a centenarian, who had lost the capacity to walk but wanted to try the ParaGolfer.

 Golf is truly a global sport with golf courses located in almost every country around the world.

-With the growth of the disabled game local, state, national and international opportunities to compete exist for those with all disabilities.
+With the growth of the disabled game, increased opportunities exist to compete at local, state, national and international levels for players living with a disability.
 These tournaments present a unique opportunity to travel and build relationships with golfers from all walks of life and nations.

 There are regular tournaments scheduled across Australia with World Championships scheduled every two years including August, 2016 in Oregon, USA.